Psychology of Money

 This page has been set up as a blog with new material being added each Monday.
 How we view money has an impact on how we handle it: Personally, professionally, entrepreneurially and money-wise.
 You will see tips and suggestions around the psychology of money.
-If you like what you read, feel free to bookmark this page so that you can return to it on a regular basis.
-And for now, you can scroll down to learn about:
+Feel free to bookmark this page so that you can return to it on a regular basis.
+For more information on the psychology of money, you can email Dr. Abramson requesting your own complimentary subscription to Money Quarters.
+And for now, scroll down to learn about:

 We often use shopping as a means of making ourselves feel good.
 Yet, how many garments do we have hanging in our wardrobes?
 Garments that we may have never worn?
 How many shoes?
 How many gadgets have we purchased?
 Maybe we still have gadgets stored in their original packaging.
 Perhaps we have had them tucked away in the garage, laundry or shed.

 Many of us are aware of how we might use food to soothe ourselves if we are feeling lonely, bored, frustrated, anxious or depressed.
 We may also be using shopping as another means of soothing ourselves.
 And, if this is the case, then shopping may indeed be a form of retail therapy.

 If you don't like the impact retail therapy is having on you, perhaps it is time to declutter your wardrobe, garage, laundry and shed.
 You can then explore alternate ways of self-soothing, ways that can enhance your health and better protect your wealth.

 There is more to investing than just growing your wealth.
 If it was as simple as that, we would all do our research, find a good investment at a suitable rate of growth, deposit our funds and watch them grow.